-On 26 November 2018, an evaluation of this quality label was carried out by a European Commission panel.
-We are proud of the fact that the grant of the award was extended, showing that Hasselt University makes a point of investing in sustainable research careers for its researchers.
+After two evaluations by the European Commission, we are proud of the fact that the grant of the award was extended until 2026, showing that Hasselt University makes a point of investing in sustainable research careers for its researchers.

 Hybrid working, less commuting time and more sustainable mobility.
 These are the three principles for which 'Baanbrekende werkgevers' (groundbreaking employers) commit themselves.
 Hasselt University encourages people-oriented working and sustainable mobility.
 For this, we go through a interactive learning process.
 Here you can find more information about UHasselt as 'Baanbrekende Werkgever' and the mobility policy of Hasselt University.